bennyclams/untube/readme.md

 Untube will allow you to download either the best available quality video, or you can choose from a list of available formats.
 You are able to set a filter via environment variable for formats as well as resolutions, to keep the list of available streams less cluttered.
+Untube will allow you to view all available formats via an advanced download options dialogue as well.
 Some youtube channels have audio streams in multiple languages, so there's also an optional language filter.
 If you do not specify a language filter, the worker will not differentiate between audio streams in different languages.

 The Untube worker will download both the video and audio stream of the video, and then merge them with ffmpeg.
 The merge uses a copy, which should be fine in most scenarios, but if you have issues with the merge, please open an issue.

+* Note that in some cases, Youtube VODs which very recently ended cause an error when the worker tries to pullthem.
+This seems to be a yt-dlp limitation and clears up a few moments later.
+* Additionally, sometimes google serves a strange video format that ffmpeg doesn't like to merge, in this case,you can usually go manually merge the files or sometimes just retrying the download will work.
+Sometimes usingthe advanced download options to select a specific stream will help with this.

 For off-youtube videos, the worker will attempt to automatically generate a thumbnail for the video with ffmpeg.
 If this fails, the worker will continue and leave a message in the log indicating that the thumbnail could not be generated along with an error.

 ## Future Plans

 * Add support for downloading private videos and playlists
+    * This should work now when provided with a cookies file (see yt-dlp documentation)
+* Release archiving tool and expand to support at least s3 buckets

 ## Quickstart
 The easiest way to get started is to just run the docker-compose provided and mount the plex media directory you want to use for